THE PHOTOBOOK AS AN OBJECT

 Through a series of trial and error, one can find the book one really wants to make, and we believe this is the only way to create a "worthwhile and valuable book".
 There is no one right step or one right answer in the process, and each project has certain reasons and qualities unique to each work.

-She is a curator, editor, researcher and publisher of photography with a focus on developing cultural exchanges that transcend borders.
-She co-directs the space Teminders Strongholm Photography, which includes a gallery, a program on photobooks including the workshop The Photobook as Object and a Masterclass on photobooks.
+She is a curator, editor, researcher and publisher of photography focused on developing cultural exchanges that transcend borders.

 She collaborates with local and international artists working in areas affected by conflict, natural disasters, current social problems, human rights abuses and women's issues.

-He has worked on some of the most interesting photobooks that have been published in recent years, developed in his workshop in special editions handmade by the authors in collaboration with Yumi Goto and which have won some of the most important photobook awards around the world, and subsequently reprinted by major publishing houses, as is the case of Silent Histories by Kazuma Obara, published by RM, and other titles with CEIBA Ediciones.
+He has worked on some of the most interesting photobooks published in recent years, developed in his workshop and subsequently picked up by major publishing houses, such as Kazuma Obara's Silent Histories, published by RM.

 She is also involved as a nominator and juror for international photography organisations, festivals and events.
 She is now based in Tokyo and is also co-founder of Reminders Photography Stronghold.

 Participated in Incubadora de Fotolibros 2017.